greg008/Projects/cnn_wroclaw_landmarks/README.md

  # cnn wroclaw landmarks

-Applications to recognize Wrocław the most popular Landmarks using convolutional neural network<br />
+Applications to recognize the most popular Landmarks in Wrocław using convolutional neural network<br />
 <br />
 Images to train downloaded,  using  chrome plugin "FATKUN" and google graphic search (381 images belonging to 6 classes)